-- 1) These merit badges/activities are for Scouts 12 and older. - 2) Supplies for merit badge classes are available for purchase at the Camp Trading Post.
-Cost of supply kits are as follows: (No cost options are available but require more time for project completion.)
+- 1) These merit badges/activities are for Scouts 13 and older. - 2) Supplies for merit badge classes are available for purchase at the Camp Trading Post.
+Cost of supply kits are as follows: (No cost options may be available but require more time for project completion.)